Finder to the Node: Optus hops on the NBN refund bus

 ACCC to crack down on ISPs’ deceptive NBN advertising

-The competition watchdog has launched tough new guidelines to overhaul “extremely poor” advertising of packages by ISPs that fail to deliver promised speeds during peak times.
+The competition watchdog has launched tough new guidelines to overhaul “extremely poor” advertising of packages by ISPs (internet service providers) that fail to deliver promised speeds during peak times.

 ACCC chairman, Rod Sims says that under the new guidelines, ISPs would be requested to advertise “typical minimum speeds” during peak times rather than misleading “up to” speeds.